Ron Hines DVM PhD

 Frequent, small feedings can be used to help relieve boredom.

-No mater what I believe the cause might be, I often put these pets in a restrictive collar, muzzle or bandage to give the lesion a chance to heal.
+No mater what I believe the cause might be, I commonly put these pets in a restrictive collar, muzzle or bandage to give the lesion a chance to heal.
 I prefer that my clients just use a well-fitting muzzle if they will agree to it.
 After a few days, your dog will not object to it, if it fits comfortably.
 You can see a well-fitted muzzle here.
 Pets only need to wear these devices when owners are unable to supervise them.
 (Dogs quickly learn that you do not want them worrying the area and a concerned glance or word is usually all it takes to make them stop)

 There is one theory that licking these lesions releases “feel good” endorphins (brain chemicals), which cause the cycle to continue.
 I do not know of any medication that would break such a cycle without causing other , more objectionable, side effects.
 Your pet would be better off if you found other natural non-destructive ways for it to produce those “feel good” chemicals.

-Distractions Can Be Helpful
+Distractions Can Be Very Helpful

 No matter what the underlying cause of licking or itching is in your pet, boredom, inactivity and unoccupied time will make it worse.
 It is not unusual for the underlying cause of itching to be eliminated by your veterinarian only to have the pet continue to scratch and lick itself from force of habit.
 To minimize this, give your pets plenty of distractions.
 Hidden food morsels, toys and chew toys, walks, play time, other pets, and view through a porch, kennel or window all take your pet’s mind off of its skin.
 You can see a style of hidden food morsel contraption I like here.
 Try these distractions, and others you might think of, before you resort to tranquilizers and mood-altering medications.
-You might get other ideas from an article on animal enrichments that you can read here – or invent your own.

 What About Just Having My Veterinarian Surgically Remove The Affected Area?